Masato Tanaka: Frontier Martial-Arts Wrestling (1993–1999)

-Originally a trainee for George and Shunji Takano's Pro Wrestling Crusaders (Crusaders), Tanaka transferred to Frontier Martial-Arts Wrestling (FMW), where he trained under Atsushi Onita.
+Originally a trainee for George and Shunji Takano's Pro Wrestling Crusaders (PWC), Tanaka transferred to Frontier Martial-Arts Wrestling (FMW), where he trained under Atsushi Onita.
 Tanaka debuted on July 23, 1993, in Saga City, facing Ricky Fuji.
 He quickly began moving up the card in FMW, widely regarded as the top hardcore professional wrestling promotion in Japan.
 Wrestling in matches featuring explosions and barbed wire, Tanaka earned a variety of scars, and the nickname "Dangan", which he would often shout during his matches.
 By 1996 he was one of the promotion's major stars, and had feuded with fellow wrestlers Mr. Pogo, Mr. Gannosuke, Terry Funk and Mike Awesome.
 His feud with Awesome would eventually span ten years and two continents.
 In December 1999, he left FMW for ECW, after he and Tetsuhiro Kuroda lost to H and Mr. Gannosuke.

-Extreme Championship Wrestling
+Extreme Championship Wrestling (1998-2000)

 Teaming with Balls Mahoney (1998)

 Extreme Championship Wrestling (ECW) owner Paul Heyman became interested in Tanaka through ECW's working relationship with FMW, and eventually hired him.
 Tanaka debuted in ECW on March 1, 1998, at Living Dangerously, defeating Doug Furnas in a match that, compared to Tanaka's extremely well-received future matches, was very much hated by the fans in attendance, who greeted the unusually sloppy wrestlers with a chorus of boos throughout their fumbled offense.
 In July 1998 he reprised his feud with Awesome, who he defeated at Heat Wave 1998.

 Tanaka formed a short-lived tag team with Balls Mahoney, and at November to Remember on November 1, 1998, they defeated The Dudley Boyz to win the ECW World Tag Team Championships.
 In doing so, he became the first person to ever kick out of the Dudleys' 3D finisher.
 The Dudley Boyz would regain the titles five days later, and Tanaka returned to Japan to attend the wedding of his friend Sabu in December and eventually returning to FMW in January 1999.